 The Stables Publicans and Innkeepers

-After his second marriage in 1865, James Stables (b.1827, Newhill) left the coal mining industry and went into the licenced trade, when he took the tenancy of The New Inn on West Street in Wath.
+After his second marriage in 1865, James Stables (b.1827, Newhill) left the coal mining industry and went into the licenced trade, when he took the tenancy of The Beehive Inn in Newhill.

-It isn't known whether it was James himself, or his younger brother Charles Stables (b.1830, Newhill), who was the first Stables to turn to the licensing trade but it is apparent that this period saw a fairly general move by the family into this trade.
+James's younger brother Charles Stables (b.1830, Newhill) was the first in the family to turn to the licensing trade, but his brother soon followed him and it is apparent that this period saw a fairly general move by the family into this trade.

-Three of James's sons: Charles, William and Oswald, became publicans, as did his step-son, Luke Barber, his brother Charles and his nephew Sam.
+Three of James' sons: Charles, William and Oswald, became publicans, as did his step-son, Luke Barber, his brother Charles and his nephews Sam and George.
 Later his grandson, Albert, became the landlord of The Crown Inn at Newhill.

 Premises